mastizada/dj-twilio-sms/README.rst

 This is fork of `nigma/django-twilio-sms` (Filip Wasilewski en[at]ig[dot]ma) as original package has stopped maintenance.

-This package updated with Django 1.10 support.
+Django 1.10 support, migrations, timezone improvements.

-Used for SMS messages in SiteLedger.
+Used for SMS messages in SiteLedger project.

 Quickstart